nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - `/a`: Represents the amount of money in the transaction.
 This is a compulsory argument.
 - `/d`: Represents the date on which the transaction occurred.
 If this argument is not used, the current date is used.
 An exception occurs if this argument is used but the value is left blank.
+- `/c`: Category of the transaction, defaulting to UNCATEGORIZED if unspecified or invalid.

+### Deleting Entries

+<ins>Overview</ins>

+The feature to delete entries is facilitated by the `DeleteCommand`.
+Both `Income` and `Expense` entries can be deleted using this single command.

+<ins>Class Structure</ins>

+The `DeleteCommand` class has the following attribute:
+- *index*: An integer representing the position of the entry in the financial list that is to be deleted.

+The `DeleteCommand` class has the following method:
+- *execute*: Removes the specified entry from the `FinancialList`.

+<ins>Implementation</ins>

+The user invokes the command to delete entries by entering the following command:
+`delete INDEX`.

+This command is parsed by the `InputParser`, returning a HashMap `commandArguments` containing the following argument:
+- `argument`: Represents the index of the entry in the financial list to be deleted.
+  This is a compulsory argument.

+When executed, the `DeleteCommand` removes the entry at the specified index from the `FinancialList`, updating the list and storage.

 ### Editing Entries